andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 One such example is the IDPC.
 What was perceived as a simple service for PDF generation from multiple documents was actually a key stage in the prosecution process particularly one main prosecutor (the Crown Prosecution Service).
 As you will hear later, while implementing this feature I personally learnt the above lesson of not underestimating the size based on just the MVP.

 The other side of this exists too.
-What is considered as a big problem (Glacier?) sometimes fizzles into nothing.
+What is considered as a big problem (Ice cubes?) sometimes fizzles into nothing.
 Simulataneous updates to a case is a good example.
 When I started there was serious apprehension amongst domain experts about how to deal with simultaneous updates to a case.
 So I was asked to setup a DDD session to find a solution to this problem.

 It actually turned out to be a design smell by not defining the boundaries between different models of the case.
 When we started implementing the different models in their own bounded contexts, this problem just went away.